TosbackCgusBridge-Bot/CGUs-versions/Sprint/Privacy Policy.md

-Effective date: October 1, 2012
+Last updated: September 3, 2013

-IMPORTANT NOTICE: Our privacy policy has been updated to reflect that Sprint will be introducing two new programs: 1) Mobile Advertising – to make the mobile ads you see on your device more relevant to you (You must opt in to this program) and 2) Reporting &.
-Analytics – to create and share certain business and marketing reports (You may opt out of this program.).
-We will not share any information that identifies you personally under either of these new programs.
+IMPORTANT NOTICE: Sprint's opt-in Mobile Advertising program, which makes the mobile ads you see on your device more relevant to you, and Sprint's opt-out Reporting and Analytics program, which creates and shares certain business and marketing reports, are governed by this privacy policy.
+We do not share any information that identifies you personally under either of these programs.
 For detailed information on these programs and to learn how to opt in or out, please visit sprint.com/privacy.
 (En Español)

-Sprint Nextel Privacy Policy
+Sprint Corporation Privacy Policy

-This Privacy Policy ("Policy") describes how Sprint Nextel ("Sprint") will collect, access, use or disclose your personal information.
+This Privacy Policy ("Policy") describes how Sprint Corporation ("Sprint") will collect, access, use or disclose your personal information.
 It applies to all of our products, services, and web sites ("Services").
 A few of our Services are covered by different privacy policies and in the event of a conflict between the two, the product or service specific policy governs.
 For example, we may have a separate policy or agreement for certain products, services or brands.
 Our collection, access, use, disclosure and safeguarding of your personal information is subject to U.S. law.

 *   INFORMATION COLLECTED
 *   USE OF PERSONAL INFORMATION